vladtarko/nvim-for-data-science/README.md

 Send commands from the R script to the R console with `<enter>` in Normal/Visual modes or with `<C-enter>` in insert mode.

-The base-R pipe: `<C-S-m`.
+The base-R pipe: `<C-S-m>`.

 The assignment operators: `<-` is `<C-S-,>` and `->` is `<C-S-.>`.

 Even if you close the console pane (`<C-q>`), the R console will still be running.
 You can always get it back with `\rf`.
 You can continue to send commands to the console even when it's not visible.
 To actually quit the R session: `\rq` (does not save the environment).

 Send a command from the script, and post the output of the command as a comment inside the script: `\o`.
+In Insert mode it is `<C-S-enter>`.
 If you want to do this multiple times, use the undo (`u`) after each run.
-(The `\o` command will not create new R objects.)
+(An important limitation is that this command will not create new R objects.)

 Move the console to its own tab, such that you have the full screen for your script, and also the full screen for the console: while your cursor is in the terminal, normal mode, `<C-w>T` (the `<C-w>` shortcut is the general opening for all window management actions).
 To quickly switch between the console tab and the scripts tab: `<C-t>`.
 List all the tabs: `<space-t>` in Telescope.